Name: Tommy Burns

 Meanwhile, the heavyweight division has fallen into chaos.
 James J. Jeffries, the most dominant heavyweight champion to come along in a generation, had retired undefeated, leaving the title vacant.
 Jeffries had named Marvin Hart, a 25-3-6 heavyweight from Fern Creek, Kentucky, as his successor after refereeing a bout between Hart and Jack Root in 1905.
 But many did not consider Hart a legitimate champion, despite having beaten top contenders like Gus Ruhlin, Sandy Ferguson and Jack Johnson.
 Most still considered Jeffries the champ.
 Because of the racism of the era, however, Jack Johnson was barred from getting near a shot at the coveted championship now held by Hart.
 Thus, in need of a credible opponent against whom he could prove his mettle, Hart granted the appropriately Caucasian Burns a chance.

-Despite being the world's champion, Burns was considered the underdog when he faced Australia's popular national champ, Bill Squires on July 4, 1907 in Colma, California.
-Twenty thousand people attended, spurred into buying tickets by the rave write ups that reporters were granting Squires.
+Despite being the world's champion, Burns was considered the underdog when he faced Australia's unbeaten popular national champ, Bill Squires on July 4, 1907 in Colma, California.
+Twenty thousand people attended, spurred into buying tickets by the rave write ups that reporters were granting Squires and the mounting odds against the Canadian.
 Come fight time, though, the fight belonged indisputably to the champion.
 A hard right cross delivered halfway into the opening frame sent the challenger to the deck for the full count in one of the quickest knockouts in heavyweight title fight history.
 Squires subsequently became a member of Burns' team of sparring partners and helped him prepare for his next match, against Gunner Moir, England's national champion.
 Again Burns was installed as the underdog and again he beat the odds, flattening his much larger opponent inside of ten rounds.

 The Johnson Fight